EAGRE-water-wave-impact-modelling/FSI_Experiments/README.md

 <details>

-<summary>Case-3 experiments: interactions of irregular water waves with the flexible beam when the carriage is at rest</summary>
+<summary>Case-3 experiments: irregular-water-waves interactions with the flexible beam when the carriage is at rest</summary>

 - Experimental Case 3 concerns steep, irregular-wave interactions with the flexible beam when the carriage is at rest.
 This is the most complex case and is designed to yield data on structural dynamics due to nonlinear wave-loading processes related to steep and breaking waves.
 This case will help to validate the high-fidelity FSI solvers.